Hansoft/DashboardImageExtractor/README.md

 Each setting must be followed by a ‘=’, immediately followed by the setting value.
 No spaces are allowed before or after the ‘=’.
 E.g ‘HansoftServerAddress=localhost‘

+Relative paths can be used in the config file, e.g 'OutputFolderPath=./Charts/' to specify a directory 'Charts' located in the DIE run directory on OS X.

 See ExampleConfig for a full example.

 DIE requires the full path to the configuration file as a command line argument when starting, e.g ‘DashboardsImageExtractor C:\DIE\DIEConfigFile.txt’